 I recently tried the latest entry in the Mario Kart series, which has a similar style, but much higher resolution and level of detail.
 I am perhaps a bit out of practice, though I felt that playing this one was quite a bit more difficult due to the combination of the speed and much more visual complexity to take in.

-Dungeon Keeper—a masterpiece of a game in which you are the overload of an evil dungeon and its denizens, hell-bent on destorying any pesky heroes that try to come in and vanquish you—has a user interface that is very-much tailored to its low-resolution nature, which results in very clear text and iconography.
+Dungeon Keeper—a masterpiece of a game in which you are the overlord of an evil dungeon and its denizens, hell-bent on destroying any pesky heroes that try to come in and vanquish you—has a user interface that is very-much tailored to its low-resolution nature, which results in very clear text and iconography.
 So even though the colour palette is somewhat muted, it's usually not to hard for me to figure out what's going on.
 The highly variable zoom levels help a bit there, too.

 Again, this reinforces the main reasons why more "classic" games are generally more accessible to me—they're designed with my hardware limitations in mind :-).